mirror/chromium/services/metrics/ukm_api.md

 * Metric owners: This the email of someone who can answer questions about how this metric is recorded, what it means, and how it should be used.
 Can include multiple people.
 * A description of the event about which you are recording details, including when the event will be recorded.
 * For each metric in the event: a description of the data and what it means.
-* The unit should be included in the description, along with possible output values.
 * If an event will only happen once per Navigation, it can be marked singular="true".

 ### Example